Skip To Main Content

 Indication Phase Trial Name

-Crohn’s disease Phase III A Phase III, Multicenter, Double-Blind Placebo-Controlled, Treat-Through Study to Assess the Efficacy and Safety of Induction and Maintenance Therapy With Afimkibart in Patients With Moderately to Severely Active Crohn’s Disease (Siberite-1) Visit trial
+Crohn’s disease Phase III A Phase III, Multicenter, Double-Blind Placebo-Controlled, Treat-Through Study to Assess the Efficacy and Safety of Induction and Maintenance Therapy With Afimkibart in Patients With Moderately to Severely Active Crohn’s Disease (SIBERITE-1) Visit trial

-Crohn’s disease Phase III A Phase III, Multicenter, Double-Blind, Placebo-Controlled Study to Asses the Efficacy and Safety of Induction Therapy With Afimkibart in Patients With Moderately to Severely Active Crohn’s Disease (Siberite-2) Visit trial
+Crohn’s disease Phase III A Phase III, Multicenter, Double-Blind, Placebo-Controlled Study to Asses the Efficacy and Safety of Induction Therapy With Afimkibart in Patients With Moderately to Severely Active Crohn’s Disease (SIBERITE-2) Visit trial

-Ulcerative colitis Phase III A Phase III, Multicenter, Double-Blind Placebo-Controlled, Treat-Through Study to Assess the Efficacy and Safety of Induction and Maintenance Therapy With Afimkibart in Patients With Moderately to Severely Active Ulcerative Colitis (Ametrine-1) Visit trial
+Ulcerative colitis Phase III A Phase III, Multicenter, Double-Blind Placebo-Controlled, Treat-Through Study to Assess the Efficacy and Safety of Induction and Maintenance Therapy With Afimkibart in Patients With Moderately to Severely Active Ulcerative Colitis (AMETRINE-1) Visit trial

-Ulcerative colitis Phase III A Phase III, Multicenter, Double-Blind, Placebo-Controlled Study to Asses the Efficacy and Safety of Induction Therapy With Afimkibart in Patients With Moderately to Severely Active Ulcerative Colitis (Ametrine-2) Visit trial
+Ulcerative colitis Phase III A Phase III, Multicenter, Double-Blind, Placebo-Controlled Study to Asses the Efficacy and Safety of Induction Therapy With Afimkibart in Patients With Moderately to Severely Active Ulcerative Colitis (AMETRINE-2) Visit trial

-Ulcerative colitis Phase III A Phase III Randomized Double-Blind Multi-Center Treat-Through Study to Evaluate the Pharmacokinetics, Safety and Efficacy of Induction and Maintenance Therapy With Afimkibart in Children Aged 2-17 Years With Moderately to Severely Active Ulcerative Colitis Visit trial
+Ulcerative colitis Phase III A Phase III Randomized Double-Blind Multi-Center Treat-Through Study to Evaluate the Pharmacokinetics, Safety and Efficacy of Induction and Maintenance Therapy With Afimkibart in Children Aged 2-17 Years With Moderately to Severely Active Ulcerative Colitis (AMETRINE-PEDS) Visit trial

 Interested in becoming an investigator or have trial questions?